casey/just/README.md

 Now, if you have a recipe called `foo` in `~/.user.justfile`, you can just type `.j foo` at the command line to run it.

-I’m pretty sure that nobody actually uses this feature, but it’s there.
+I'm pretty sure that nobody actually uses this feature, but it's there.

 ¯\\\_(ツ)\_/¯

 #### Customization

 You can customize the above aliases with additional options.
-For example, if you’d prefer to have the recipes in your justfile run in your home directory, instead of the current directory:
+For example, if you'd prefer to have the recipes in your justfile run in your home directory, instead of the current directory:

 ```sh
 alias .j='just --justfile ~/.user.justfile --working-directory ~'